 - They are a dependent eligible for Transfer of Entitlement under the Post-9/11 GI Bill based on a veteran’s service under the eligibility criteria listed above.

 Per federal regulations, eligible recipients will be selected on a first-come, first-served basis.
-Current Yellow Ribbon Program recipients need not reapply.
+Current Yellow Ribbon Program recipients need not reapply, unless the recipient will be enrolled in a new degree program for the 2014-2015 academic year.
 Please note that current recipients must continue to meet federal and institutional eligibility requirements.

 Only general demographic information is required to complete the Yellow Ribbon Program Application.

 Note: Applicants must be admitted to American University as a degree-seeking student at the time of award notification.
 Students seeking to transfer to American University must apply by the March 1st priority deadline to ensure receipt of admissions decision prior to April 15, 2014.